 Your BMR is determined by a number of factors, including:

 Of these factors, you can take steps to change your weight and body composition.
-So if you want to change your BMR, your first steps should be to lose weight and increase muscle.
+So if you want to change your BMR, your first step should be to increase muscle.

 Understanding your BMR, your typical activity level, and the amount of calories you need daily to maintain your weight are important ways for you to actively participate in your physical health.

 Whether you need to gain weight, maintain your current weight, or lose weight, calculating your BMR is a good place to start.